smcclatchy/inference-for-high-dimensional-data/_episodes/03-inference-for-highthroughput.md

 Now because <i>Z</i> is a random variable and <i>&Phi;</i> is a deterministic function, <i>p</i> is also a random variable.
 We will create a Monte Carlo simulation showing how the values of <i>p</i> change.
-We use `femaleControlsPopulation.csv` from earlier chapters.

-We read in the data, and use `replicate` to repeatedly create p-values.
+We use `replicate` to repeatedly create p-values.

 ```r